-The CNMC considered that there are certain high and non-transitory barriers to market entry in the broadcasting transmission services market mainly because (i) sunk costs are particularly relevant in the market; (ii) there are significant economies of scale that allow the historical operators to obtain relevant reductions in average unit costs; (iii) the service requires an infrastructure that is not easily reproducible and under which no alternative supply is available; and (iv) the existence of legal obstacles to the occupation of the public domain for the installation of networks.
+The CNMC considered that there were certain high and non-transitory barriers to market entry in the broadcasting transmission services market mainly because (i) sunk costs were particularly relevant in the market; (ii) there were significant economies of scale that allow the historical operators to obtain relevant reductions in average unit costs; (iii) the service required an infrastructure that is not easily reproducible and under which no alternative supply is available; and (iv) the existence of legal obstacles to the occupation of the public domain for the installation of networks.

-As a result, the main obligations imposed on the Company due to its status as an SMP operator are:
+As a result, the main obligations imposed on the Company due to its status as an SMP operator were:

 - Access to other operators.
-Obligation to facilitate access to the Company's broadcasting infrastructures of national network to other operators, that reasonably request it, at regulated prices either (i) via colocation and other forms of capacity sharing, or (ii) via interconnection to the Company's equipment when the infrastructure is not replicable, space is no longer available or when the infrastructures are used for national population coverage over 93%. - Price control.
-Access to third parties must be granted at regulated cost-oriented access prices.
-The model to determine fair and reasonable prices is based on its costs of production.
-The goal is to avoid margin squeeze and other predatory or anticompetitive prices.
-The CNMC determines the system of cost accounting and approves an appropriate return on capital employed. - Regulatory accounting obligations.
+Obligation to facilitate access to the Company's broadcasting infrastructures of national network to other operators, that reasonably request it, at regulated prices either (i) via co-location and other forms of capacity sharing, or (ii) via interconnection to the Company's equipment when the infrastructure is not replicable, space is no longer available or when the infrastructures are used for national population coverage over 93% (ICX optativity). - Price control.
+Access to third parties had to be granted at regulated reasonable prices.
+The model to determine fair and reasonable prices was based on its costs of production.
+In no case prices offered to third parties by the Company should have been excessive or caused a compression in the operative margins of the requesting operator that could have impair the entry of an efficient operator.
+The goal was to avoid margin squeeze and other predatory or anticompetitive prices.
+The CNMC determined the system of cost accounting and approves an appropriate return on capital employed.
+As to the measuring of the reasonableness of the prices, the CNMC would determine the accounting of costs system to be applied, indicating the accounting model and method to be use. - Regulatory accounting obligations.
 The Company must keep a separate accounting of costs and revenue for individual services in order to verify that there is no cross-financing between retail and wholesale prices. - Non-discrimination obligation on access conditions.
 The Company must provide resources to third operators equivalent to those provided to itself. - Notification obligations.
 All agreements reached with national TV broadcasters must be notified to the CNMC as well as all agreements to grant access to broadcast operations to the Company's infrastructures. - Access reference offer.
 There is an obligation of transparency under which the Company must publish a reference offer for the regulated service, including infrastructure lists, characteristics, service-level agreements and the economic terms.
 The regulated prices must not exceed the prices set out in the relevant reference offer.
 The Reference Offer for Access to Issuers Sites of Cellnex (Oferta de Referencia para el Acceso a los Centros emisores de Cellnex or "ORAC") is available on the website of the CNMC (www.cnmc.es).
 The latest review of ORAC was approved in February 2015.